5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **This will generate 5 new files inside the codecgraph folder:**

 - **`codec_dump_dec.txt`** &rarr; Codec dump converted from Hex to Decimal.
 We we need it since the data has to be entered in decimals in AppleAlC's .xml files.
 - **`finalfinalverbs.txt`** &rarr; Text file containing the Pin Configuration extracted from the codec dump using the [verbit.sh](https://github.com/maywzh/useful_scripts/blob/master/verbit.sh) script.
 The Pin Configuration represents the available inputs/outputs in macOS'es Audio Settings.
-Verbs consist of 4 components: 1) the Codec Address, 2) a Node ID, 3) Verb Commands and 4) Verb Data.
+Verbs consist of 4 components: the Codec's address, a Node ID,  Verb Commands and Verb Data.
 If you want to extract the necessary verb data for creating the Pin Configuration *manually* or want to know how it works in general, please refer to Chapter 1 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).
 - **`verbitdebug.txt`** &rarr; A log file of the corrections and modifications `verbit.sh` applied to the verb data.
 - **`codec_dump.txt_dec.txt.evg`** &rarr; Pathmap converted from hex to decimal.
 We will work with this most of the time.
 - **`codec_dump.txt.svg`** – Pathmap of the Codec's routing in Hex.